How do we find and retrieve the relevant information?

 Each of these is discussed in further detail below.

-You may archive or backup information for a number of reasons.
-For instance, under Article 32 you must be able to restore availability and access to personal data in the event of an incident.
-Please read our guidance on security for more information.
+You may archive or back up information for various reasons.
+For instance, you should be able to restore availability and access to personal information in the event of an incident.
+Read our guidance on security for more information.

-The process of accessing electronically archived or backed-up data may be more complicated than the process of accessing ‘live’ data.
-However, there is no ‘technology exemption’ from the right of access.
-You should have procedures in place to find and retrieve personal data that you have electronically archived or backed-up.
+The process of accessing electronically archived or backed-up information may be more complicated than the process of accessing ‘live’ information.
+However, there is no technology exemption from the right of access.
+You should have procedures in place to find and retrieve personal information that you have electronically archived or backed up.

-Search mechanisms for electronic archive and back-up systems might not be as sophisticated as those for ‘live’ systems.
-However you should use the same effort to find information to respond to a SAR as you would to find archived or backed-up data for your own purposes.
+Search mechanisms for electronic archive and backup systems might not be as sophisticated as those for active systems.
+However, you should use the same effort to find information to respond to a SAR as you would to find archived or backed-up information for your own purposes.

 Remember that you cannot retain information indefinitely, just because you might find a use for it in the future.
-It may be more difficult for you to comply with a SAR if you have kept information longer than you need it.
-You should have defined retention periods setting out how long you keep archived or backed-up data.
-Please read our guidance on storage limitation for more information.
+It may be more difficult for you to comply with a SAR if you have kept information for longer than you need it.
+You should have defined retention periods for how long you keep archived or backed-up information.
+Read our guidance on storage limitation for more information.

 What about deleted information?

 Information is ‘deleted’ when you try to permanently discard it and you have no intention of ever trying to access it again.
-The ICO’s view is that, if you delete personal data you hold in electronic form by removing it (as far as possible) from your computer systems, the fact that expensive technical expertise might enable you to recreate it does not mean you must go to such efforts to respond to a SAR.
+Our view is that, if you delete personal information you hold in electronic form by removing it (as far as possible) from your computer systems, the fact that expensive technical expertise might enable you to recreate it does not mean you need to go to such efforts to respond to a SAR.

-The ICO will not seek to take enforcement action against an organisation that has failed to use extreme measures to recreate previously ‘deleted’ personal data held in electronic form.
+We will not seek to take enforcement action against an organisation that has failed to use extreme measures to recreate previously deleted personal information held in electronic form.
 We do not require you to use time and effort reconstituting information that you have deleted as part of your general records management.

 What about information contained in emails?

-It can sometimes be difficult to determine whether an email contains an individual’s personal data.
-This depends on the contents of the email, the context of the information it contains, and what it is being used for.
-Ultimately it is for you to determine whether any of the information in the email is the individual’s personal data.
-However, you should remember:
+It can sometimes be difficult to determine whether an email contains personal information.
+This depends on the contents of the email, the context of the information it contains, and what it’s being used for.
+Remember:

-- The right of access only applies to the individual’s personal data contained in the email.
-This means you may need to disclose some or all of the email to comply with the SAR.
+- The right of access only applies to the personal information in the email that relates to the person making the SAR.
+This means you may need to disclose only some of the email to comply with the SAR.

-- Just because the contents of the email are about a business matter, this does not mean that it is not the individual’s personal data.
-This depends on the content of the email and whether it relates to the individual.
+- Emails about a business matter may still contain personal information.
+This depends on the content of the email and whether it relates to the person.

 Example

-An employee makes a SAR for all of the information you hold about them.
-During your search for their personal data, you find 2000 emails which the employee is copied into as a recipient.
-Other than their name and email address, the content of the emails does not relate to the employee or contain the employee’s personal data.
+An employee makes a SAR for all the information you hold about them.
+During your search for their personal information, you find 2,000 emails that they are copied into as a recipient.
+Other than their name and email address, the content of the emails does not relate to the employee or contain their personal information.

-However, if any of the content within the email relates to the individual, you should provide them with a copy of the email itself, redacted if necessary.
+However, if any content within any of the emails relates to the employee, you must provide them with a copy of those particular emails, redacted if necessary.

-For further information on this, see our guidance on ‘What is personal data?’.
+For further information on this, see our guidance on personal information — what is it?

 What about information we store in different locations?